Filling the gaps: Gaussian mixture models from noisy, truncated or incomplete samples: Summary and conclusions

 \section{Summary and conclusions}

 We describe a novel extension of the EM algorithm to perform density estimation with Gaussian mixture models in situations where the data exhibits a known incompleteness $\Omega$.
-The type of incompleteness may be described by a simple binary decision boundary, a case that is usually denoted as ``truncated data'', or by an arbitrary probabilistic function $\Omega(\x)$, as long as the mechanism that causes the incompleteness is independent of the density (\emph{missing at random}).
+The type of incompleteness may be described by a sharp boundary, a case that is usually denoted as ``truncated data'', or by an arbitrary probabilistic function $\Omega(\x)$, as long as the mechanism that causes the incompleteness is independent of the density (\emph{missing at random}).

 The key difference of the method described here to the situation that is often---and somewhat ambiguously---called ``missing data'' is that the latter refers to data, for which some features of any data sample may be absent.
-In contrast, we deal with entire samples being potentially absent, caused by the systematic limitation to observe the entire feature space or all of its relevant subdomains.
+In contrast, we deal with entire samples being potentially absent, caused by the systematic limitation to observe the entire feature space or all of its relevant regions.

 Our solution is based on drawing imputation samples from the current state of the GMM, and to recompute the model parameters in the M-step using both observed and missing samples.
 This technique is applicable to any generative model that is fit with an EM algorithm, as demonstrated with the signal--background model of \autoref{sec:background}.
-Its advantage is the flexibility to efficiently adjust to any incompleteness $\Omega(\x)$ because one avoids the analytic integration of the predicted density over the incomplete subdomains.
-Instead, we draw test samples from the current model, retain those that would not have been observed under $\Omega$, and obtain non-zero contributions to the moments of those components that extend into incompletely observed subdomains.
-If the model is accurate, adding those moments to the ones obtained from the observed samples results in parameter estimates consistent with those for completely observed data.
+Its advantage is the flexibility to efficiently adjust to any incompleteness $\Omega(\x)$ because one avoids the analytic integration of the predicted density over the incomplete regions.
+Instead, we draw test samples from the current model, retain those that would not have been observed under $\Omega$, and obtain non-zero contributions to the moments of those components that extend into incompletely observed regions.
+If the model is suitable to describe the data-generating process, adding those moments to the ones obtained from the observed samples results in parameter estimates consistent with those for completely observed data.

-We detail practical adjustments of the algorithm, regarding its initialization, split-and-merge operations, and simultaneously fitting for a uniform background.
+We detail practical refinements of the algorithm, regarding its initialization, split-and-merge operations, and simultaneously fitting for a uniform background.
 We also recommend averaging GMMs from independent runs to smooth out the dependence of the EM algorithm on the starting position to estimate the uncertainty of the estimators.

 In simplified tests we demonstrate that the algorithm \begin{enumerate} \item recovers an estimate of the underlying density in presence of complex incompleteness functions, \item correctly accounts for incompleteness and additive noise if the imputation samples describe the \emph{noisy} unobserved data, \item can only partially correct for incompleteness if the too many of the original samples have not been observed. \end{enumerate} The last finding is central to the applicability of the method.
 Constraining complex GMMs with finite amounts of samples becomes even more challenging with non-neglibible incompleteness.
 Correcting for the latter requires being able to perform the former reasonably well, otherwise the imputation samples do not describe the true unobserved samples.
 In absence of an analytical estimate of the fidelity of GMMs from the EM algorithm, we provide a best-effort estimate for the limits of the algorithm in \autoref{eq:poor}.